v1993/cocos2d-x-lua-i18n/DOCUMENTATION.md

 	obj:method()
 ### `getLangStr`
 	langstr = obj:getLangStr()
-You can use this function for getting current language as most compatible format.
+You can use this function for getting current language at most compatible format.
 General for saving and transferring.

 ### `next`
 	newlang = obj:next()